aemonge/ollama-watchdog/README.md

 (`<!-- include: http(s)://example.com -->`).
 This tool aims for simplicity by utilizing users' preferred editors for input and output handling.

+## Dependencies

+-   (optional) `mdcat` to visualize the rendered markdown files in the terminal.

 ## Usage

 To use `ollama-watchdog`, follow these steps:

 1. Install the required Python packages (see [Dependencies](#dependencies)).
 2. Configure the project by editing the `config.yaml` file (optional).
-3. Start the daemon with the following command: `python main.py`.
+3. Start the daemon with the following command: `./main.py`.
 4. Input your chat messages in a markdown format with file and web include syntax as needed.
 5. Watch as Ollama processes the message using `ollama-watchdog` to fetch files and web pages, if included.
+6. Tail the output file to see real time responses of the chat with `./tail_output`.

 ## Features